 Warren Family Endowment For Student Assistance

-This scholarship provides eleven awards to assist students in the second and third year full-time divisions.
+Sixteen scholarships will be awarded to assist students in the second and third year full-time divisions.
 The awards are based on academic performance, financial need and demonstrated commitment to serving diverse communities.